 What is GDPR?

 The General Data Protection Regulation (“GDPR”) took effect on May 25, 2018 and expands personal privacy rights and strengthens the consent process for residents of European Union member states (EU) as well as non-EU citizens located in an EU member state.
-GDPR requires baseline safeguards be implemented by organizations that process the personal information for individuals residing in a European Union member state.
+GDPR requires baseline safeguards be implemented by organizations that process the Personal Data of individuals residing in a European Union member state.
 GDPR affects organizations worldwide, including universities, and applies to institutions that process covered personal information even if the organization has no physical presence within the EU.

 What does this mean to me?